 The same holds true for the plea for injunctive relief.
 Plaintiffs failed to allege a basic foundational requirement for injunctive relief: actual or imminent harm irreparable to the plaintiffs.
 Louisiana Fed'n of Tchrs. v.
 State, 2011-2226 (La.
 7/2/12), 94 So.
 3d 760, 763.
-Actual or imminent harm can hardly be asserted in the absence of an actual and existing redistricting plan or an intention to use existing in the 2022 congressional elections.
+Actual or imminent harm can hardly be asserted in the absence of an actual and existing redistricting plan.
 Plaintiffs thus failed to state a cause of action for injunctive relief.

 Louisiana law provides that an injunction shall issue only "in cases where irreparable injury, loss, or damage may otherwise result to the applicant, or in other cases specifically provided by law."
 La.
 Code Civ.
 P. art.
 3601(A).
 The hypothetical harm claimed by the plaintiffs' in this case is not particularized as to them as opposed to the public at large in each of the congressional districts.
 A plaintiff must have a real and actual interest in the action he asserts, La.
 Code Civ.
 P. art.
 681. Without a showing of some special interest separate and distinct from the interest of the public at large, plaintiff will not be permitted to proceed.
-League of Women Voters of New Orleans v.
-City of New Orleans, 381 So.
+League of Women Voters of New Orleans v City of New Orleans, 381 So.
 2d 441, 447 (La.
 1980).
 There is no colorable allegation that these plaintiffs are situated any differently than any other member of the general public with respect to congressional districts, and their failure to so allege is fatal to their injunction plea.

-Defendants' Exception of No Cause of Action should be maintained with respect to both injunctive and declaratory relief whether claimed in the original petition or the amended and supplemental petition.
+Defendants' Exception of No Cause of Action should be maintained with respect to both injunctive and declaratory relief.